Loading...

 Montenegro offers visa paths including Temporary Residence Permit (Employment), Temporary Residence for Business, Digital Nomad Residence Permit.
 Albania provides Work Permit and Residence Permit, Temporary Residence for Business, Unique Permit (Digital Nomad Approach).
 For US and EU passport holders, the specific requirements differ — use our Visa Checker tool for personalized access details.

 Choose Montenegro if your priority is affordability.
 Choose Montenegro if safety comes first.
-For healthcare, Montenegro has the edge, while Montenegro offers stronger career opportunities.
+For healthcare, Albania has the edge, while Albania offers stronger career opportunities.

 Ultimately, the right country depends on your unique priorities.
 Take our personalization quiz to get a ranked recommendation tailored to your lifestyle, budget, and goals — or explore both country profiles in depth using the links above.